-Computer Science and Triple Science (shown in bold and italics) are only recommended for a select number of students due to the demanding academic content.
-During the pathways fortnight, students who want to apply to study these subjects need to speak to the relevant Progress Leader in order to ensure both that they understand the content of the course and to confirm their suitability for the course.
+GCSE Triple Science (shown in bold and italics) has demanding academic content.
+During the Pathways fortnight, students who want to apply to study this subject need to speak to their Science teacher or Mrs Cook in order to confirm their suitability.

 Those wishing to apply to GCSE Physical Education must have a conversation with Mr Hallett about their suitability.
+GCSE Design and Technology and GCSE Food and Nutrition have limited places.

-GCSE: These courses are assessed by terminal examinations which occur at the end of the three-year course.
+GCSE: These courses are assessed by terminal examinations which occur at the end of Year 11.
 A few subjects still contain an element of controlled assessment which is completed in class and contributes to the final grade.
 Details for each course can be found in the subject pages.

 BTEC: These courses are technical qualifications.
-The learning is more "hands on" than at GCSE and the qualifications are largely assessed by portfolio work completed throughout the course, with a smaller external examination element.
+The qualifications are assessed by a combination of portfolio work completed throughout the course and external examinations.
 They are equivalent to GCSE qualifications.
+Details for each course can be found in the subject pages.